OneIdentity/SafeguardPowerBI/SafeguardSessions/README.md

 - user.server_username_domain
 - verdict

-The project also a includes the One Identity Safeguard Power BI Report Template (Report Template) to quickstart report creation and visualize your audit data.
+The project also includes the One Identity Safeguard Power BI Report Template (Report Template) to quickstart report creation and visualize your audit data.

 ### Data Security